Martz/ai-ramblings/cli.md

 ## Conclusion

 Building high-quality CLIs requires careful consideration of user experience, performance, and accessibility.
-By leveraging modern tools like Ink, Commander, and the ecosystem of CLI utilities, you can create powerful, user-friendly command-line interfaces that delight developers and users alike.
+By leveraging modern tools like Ink, Commander, cli-progress, and the ecosystem of CLI utilities, you can create professional command-line interfaces that are both powerful and user-friendly.

 Remember: A great CLI feels intuitive to beginners while providing power features for advanced users.
 Progressive disclosure, intelligent defaults, and consistent patterns are key to achieving this balance.